Why is it important to find your yoga rhythm?

 Of course, it’s all very well for me to urge you to experiment with practising at different times of the day but if you have limited time and lots of commitments, this might not be an option for you.
 If the only time you can practise is 5am before the kids wake up (for example), then deciding to relax and accept a situation over which you have no control is a positive choice in itself.
 Here, the question “what do I need from my practice today?” is a good one to ask, so that you can pick the right practice for you that day and ensure that you use what time you do have to set you up optimally for the day ahead.

-It is my hope that by setting aside these three weeks to investigate, experiment and Find your Yoga Rhythm you’ll be able to develop a practice that serves you best and is therefore much easier to sustain in the years to come.
+It is my hope that by setting aside some time to investigate and experiment you’ll be able to develop a practice that serves you best and is therefore much easier to sustain in the years to come.